 Do you know that crows never forget a face?
 Crows are highly intelligent black-feathered birds known for their communication and problem-solving skills.
 You can find crows on all continents except for Antarctica.
-However, it may be pretty rare to see a baby crow around for several reasons we explore.
+However, seeing a baby crow around may be pretty rare for several reasons we explore.

 This article will look at everything you might like to know about baby crows.

 Crows belong to the Aves class and the Corvidae family.
-Corvidae is a family that consists of birds like ravens, rooks, jackdaws, crows, and so on.
+Corvidae is a family consisting of birds like ravens, rooks, jackdaws, crows, etc.

 The scientific name for a crow bird is Corvus brachyrhynchos which means “short-billed.”

 There are different species of crows across the world.
 Some of them include the following:

 A baby crow is called a chick.
 When these chicks hatch, they are called hatchlings.
 When baby crows stay in their nest, they are referred to as nestlings.